Guest Accommodation - York Suites

-York Suites provides temporary furnished accommodation at the Keele campus (bachelor, one bedroom and two bedroom apartments).
-This accommodation can be for one night, several nights, or one month, up to a maximum of eight months.
-Depending upon availability, new faculty or administrative staff can rent for a maximum of two terms, September to December, and January to April.
-To be granted a temporary housing vacancy, new faculty or administrative staff require a letter from their Faculty office/hiring unit confirming their appointment or the department’s budget number (in situations where the Faculty will cover these costs).
+York Suites provides temporary furnished accommodation at the Keele campus (bachelor, one-bedroom and two-bedroom apartments).
+This accommodation can be for one month, up to a maximum of eight months, depending upon availability.
+New faculty or administrative staff require a letter/email from their Faculty office/hiring unit confirming their appointment or the department’s budget number (in situations where the Faculty will cover these costs).

 Schulich School of Business - Executive Learning Centre

 The Schulich School of Business at the Keele Campus has an Executive Learning Centre (ELC).
 The ELC facilities include 60 overnight executive-style guest suites, with queen size beds in all suites.
 A work area in each room, with complimentary high-speed internet access, is complemented with access to a fully equipped business centre, plus a guest lounge, laundry facilities and fitness centre.
 Overnight stay includes breakfast.

 |For more information on guest accommodation at Schulich, please refer to the Executive Learning Centre website.
 You may also call (416) 650-8300 or email firstname.lastname@example.org for guest room bookings.|

 Several hotels near York University's Keele Campus offer employees preferred rates.

 |Travelodge North York (Pet Friendly)

 |Holiday Inn Express (Pet Friendly)

 66 Norfinch Drive